Nick Weiler-Babb

-Nick Weiler-Babb (born December 12, 1995) is an American-born naturalized German professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Nicholas Alan Weiler-Babb (born December 12, 1995) is an American-born naturalized German professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League, and the EuroLeague, on loan from ASVEL.
 He played college basketball for Iowa State.

 Early life

 Weiler-Babb, born in Topeka, Kansas and moved to Texas when he was young.
 He is the son of Mike Babb, who owns Babb Brothers BBQ and Blues in Dallas, Texas.
 He is the younger brother of professional basketball player Chris Babb.
 Weiler-Babb attended Martin High School in Arlington, Texas.
 As a senior, he averaged 16 points, eight rebounds and eight assists per game.
 On August 11, 2013, Weiler-Babb committed to Arkansas over offers from SMU and Texas A&M.

 College career

 As a freshman, Weiler-Babb averaged 0.7 points and 0.8 rebounds per game in 4.7 minutes per game for the Razorbacks.
 Following the season, he decided to transfer to Iowa State and sat out the 2015–16 season as a redshirt.
 Weiler-Babb averaged 4.0 points and 3.1 rebounds per game as a redshirt sophomore.
 On November 16, 2017, Weiler-Babb recorded a career-high 23 points, seven rebounds and seven assists in a 104–98 win against Appalachian State.
 He was named MVP of the Puerto Rico Tipoff as well as Big 12 player of the week.
 As a junior, Weiler-Babb averaged 11.3 points, 7.0 rebounds and 6.8 assists per game, shooting 44.7% from the floor and 32.3% from three-point range.
 He missed the final six games of the season due to knee tendonitis and a back injury.
 Weiler-Babb averaged 9.1 points, 5 rebounds and 4 assists per game as a senior on a team that won the Big 12 Tournament.
 He was named All-Big 12 Honorable Mention.